NEPEAN/BLUE MOUNTAINS TRANSITIONAL & POST-RELEASE SERVICE

 Jodine was released on Boxing Day.
 Release days are always stressful, but public holidays are fraught with danger as no government departments are open, banks are closed and it’s hard to get things done.
 CRC picked Jodine up from the prison and took her to temporary accommodation that had been arranged before release at a refuge in western Sydney.

 Jodine is doing well, studying a university subject through the Catholic University and managing her own unit.
-With assistance from CRC, dental issues have been looked into and are being solved, and victim’s compensation has been applied for and received in the form of counselling sessions.
+With assistance from CRC, her dental issues have been addressed, and victim’s compensation has been applied for and received in the form of counselling sessions.